haosulab/ManiSkill/docs/source/user_guide/demos/index.md

 ## GPU Simulation

-To benchmark the GPU simulation on the PickCube-v1 environment with 4096 parallel environments you can run
+To benchmark the GPU simulation on the PickCube-v1 task with 4096 parallel tasks you can run
 ```bash
 python -m mani_skill2.examples.benchmarking.gpu_sim -e "PickCube-v1" -n 4096
 ```